AUEB Natural Language Processing Group

 - natural language processing tools, such as named-entity recognizers and part-of-speech taggers,

 - machine learning in natural language processing.

-AUEB's Department of Informatics co-organized the 12th Conference of the European Chapter of the Association for Computational Linguistics (EACL 2009).
-The group participated in the organization of the 2nd Pascal Challenge on Large Scale Hierarchical Text classification (LSHTC2) and the 3rd Pascal Challenge on Large Scale Hierarchical Text Classification (LSHTC3), which was also the ECML/PKDD 2012 Discovery Challenge).
+The group co-organized the 12th Conference of the European Chapter of the Association for Computational Linguistics (EACL 2009) and the Large Scale Hierarchical Text Classification challenges (LSHTC3 was the ECML/PKDD 2012 Discovery Challenge).
 It currently co-organizes the BioASQ challenges, and the SemEval task on Aspect-Based Sentiment Analysis.

 Vangelis Pterneas and George Karakatsiotis, members of the group, won the interoperability challenge of Microsoft's Imagine Cup 2011.
 Their system, Touring Machine (video), uses the NaturalOWL text generation engine, which is freely available.